SB 553 is law. Is your California portfolio compliant?

 The working-alone scenarios most portfolios miss

-SB 553's alarm system requirement specifically addresses employees working alone or in remote areas.
+SB 553 requires you to identify and address the hazards your employees face working alone or in remote areas.
 For multifamily operators, here's where the law applies that most plans overlook.

 Showing a vacant unit

 A leasing agent meeting a prospective resident — often someone they've never met — in an unoccupied apartment, sometimes in a remote part of the property.
-Alarm system required.
+A lone-worker hazard your plan must address.

 Maintenance service calls

 A maintenance technician entering a resident's unit alone, sometimes responding to escalated complaints or after-hours emergencies.
-Alarm system required.
+A lone-worker hazard your plan must address.

 After-hours office work

 A community manager closing the office, walking to their car through unmonitored parking, or addressing a resident concern alone after dark.
-Alarm system required.
+A lone-worker hazard your plan must address.

 Property walks

 Regional managers and community managers conducting property walks through parking structures, pool areas, or vacant unit clusters.
-Alarm system required.
+A lone-worker hazard your plan must address.

 Eviction-related contact

 Any staff interaction with residents under financial or legal stress, including delivering eviction notices or related communications.
-Alarm system required.
+A lone-worker hazard your plan must address.

 Resident dispute response

 A staff member responding alone to a resident complaint, noise call, or dispute — particularly in evenings or weekends when other staff aren't onsite.
-Alarm system required.
+A lone-worker hazard your plan must address.

 Cal/OSHA penalties stack per location